High Blood Pressure During Aging and a Diet That May Help

 What Is Hypertension?

-Hypertension, or high blood pressure, is a dangerous condition that becomes more common as people age.
+Hypertension, or high blood pressure, is a potentially dangerous condition that becomes more common as people age.
 Blood pressure is the force of the blood pressing against the walls of the arteries as it travels away from the heart.
 The pressure is created by the heartbeat and normally rises during activity and then falls when we rest and relax.
-The term "hypertension" means a continually high blood pressure, even when we are calm and inactive.
+The term "hypertension" means that high blood pressure is continually high, even when we are calm and inactive.

 Luckily, although the risk of developing high blood pressure increases as we age, there are many things that we can do to lower this risk.
-Following a healthy lifestyle is very helpful for preventing hypertension.
-Getting regular medical checkups and seeking advice from a doctor are also important.
+Following a healthy diet such as the DASH one and exercising regularly may be very helpful for preventing hypertension.
+Getting regular medical checkups is also important in the fight against high blood pressure as we age.

 Normal and Hypertension Blood Pressure Numbers